YOUR STORY BEGINS WITH A MILESTONE

 Day 13: Cholera - Summit Attempt (6962) – Cholera

-Bright and early, we set out to begin the journey we've been waiting for so long.
-We'll ascend to Independencia (6,300 meters above sea level), then cross the long traverse to the cave and begin the final stretch through the famous Canaleta to the northern and main summit of the highest mountain in the Americas.
-We'll take photos and begin the long descent to Cólera or Nido camp.
-We'll rest.
-The day will last from 8 a.m. to 3 p.m.
+Bright and early, we set off on the day we've been eagerly anticipating.
+We'll ascend to Independencia (6300 meters above sea level), then cross the great traverse to the cave and begin the final stretch along the famous Canaleta to the main north summit of the highest mountain in the Americas.
+After taking photos, we'll begin the long descent to the Cólera or Nido campsite.
+Rest.
+The day's hike will take between 8 and 15 hours.

 After breakfast, we will break camp and return to base camp.

-The trek down takes between 6 and 9 hours.
-Most of the equipment is carried by mules, so we walk light.
-Horcones, transfer to Mendoza, overnight at the hotel, end of services.
+The downhill trek takes between 6 and 9 hours.
+Most of the equipment is carried by mules, so we travel light.
+Horcones, transfer to Mendoza, overnight stay in a hotel, end of services.

 Day 16: Extra day due to bad weather